Agricultural Public Services

-Agricultural public services majors often go into careers where salaries can range from $49,000 to $55,000.
+Agricultural Public Services majors often go into careers where salaries can range from $48,940 to $54,680 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Agricultural Public Services
+Amount of Education Required for Careers Related to Agricultural Public Services

 |Some College Courses||3.3%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||1.0%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||2.0%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||1.0%|

 In 2020-2021, 43 schools offered a agricultural public services program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Certificate (1-2 years)||0||0|